Hauora - Health initiatives

 Tuahiwi, Taumutu and Rehua Marae- Kaumātua Health Day

 Three health-focussed events were held for kaumātua across three marae in Ōtautahi.
-The aim of these events was for health education to be delivered to encourage kaumātua to be confident, wiser in all medical challenges that creep up on them in this generation.
+The aim of these events focuses on health education to encourage kaumātua to be confident and knowledgable in all hauora challenges and preventative of their generation.

 Glad 2 B Radically Me - Tokona te Raki